cs1302uga/cs1302-genlistadt/README.md

   [API Documentation for `GenList<T>`](http://cobweb.cs.uga.edu/~mec/cs1302-genlistadt-doc/index.html) ([mirror](https://michaelcotterell.com/cs1302-genlistadt-api/)) with more examples in the _Method Detail_ section of most methods.
-No actual code changes were made so a "`git pull`" is not needed.
+No actual code changes were made, therefore, a "`git pull`" is not needed.

 ## Project Description